un782357/un782357.github.io/Corona_Visual.markdown

 ```
 <img src='img2.png' width="400"/>

-#### Using the new DataFrame we created, i was able to visualize the total number of cases in each country
+#### Using the new DataFrame I created, I was able to visualize the total number of cases in each country

 ```python
 df.plot(kind='bar', x='Country', y='Total Cases')